NaomiProject/naomi-docs/developer/contributing/contributing.md

 Naomi as a whole is broken into different Repos depending on what it pretains.

 * [Naomi Base](https://github.com/naomiproject/naomi): This repo contains the base Naomi program.
 * [Naomi Plugins](https://github.com/naomiproject/naomi-plugins): Plugins for Naomi.
-They cannot be used with a Jasper 1.x instance, since they provide features that the old runtime does not support.
+Naomi plugins are no longer compatible with any version of Jasper.
+Naomi has new methods of discerning intents and passing user settings.
 * [Naomi Docs](https://github.com/NaomiProject/naomi-docs): This repository contains the documentation for Naomi | Master branch is updated per stable releases from the Dev branch which is where day to day changes take place!
 * [Naomi Website](https://github.com/NaomiProject/naomi-website): This repository contains the final artifacts from which the project website is served.